Industry: Manufacturing

 Gary Powell was a founding partner of the firm’s Springfield office, and a member of the Tax, Trusts, & Estates Group.
 Gary had more than 40 years of experience in estate planning, trust and estate administration, and tax and business transactions.
 His leadership abilities and expertise with sophisticated estate planning, business succession planning, business formation and acquisitions, and shareholder and buy-sell agreements were evident as he earnestly served clients and supported colleagues.

-Jim Price is a partner with Spencer Fane, where he is co-chair of its Environment and Energy Law practice group and was a member of the firm’s Executive Committee from 1997 to 2009.
+Jim Price is a partner with Spencer Fane, where he was co-chair of its Environment and Energy Law practice group and was a member of the firm’s Executive Committee from 1997 to 2009.
 His practice concentrates on environmental regulation and compliance, environmental litigation, toxic torts, and business transactions involving environmental issues.
 Jim has served as lead counsel for numerous environmental matters, including lawsuits, Superfund proceedings, RCRA corrective action, environmental transactions, and environmental permitting and compliance for solid waste, hazardous waste, water, air, and other matters.

 Baerbel Schiller, a partner in the Kansas City and St. Louis offices, practices with the firm’s environmental group.
 Before joining Spencer Fane, Baerbel worked for the Environmental Protection Agency for 15 years in various management positions.
 At the EPA, Baerbel negotiated and litigated environmental cases arising under Superfund and RCRA and developed national EPA policies on regulating compliance, hazardous waste cleanups, Superfund and RCRA enforcement, and the reuse of contaminated sites.